-There is a book titled Die Broke and authored by Stephen Pollan and Mark Levine, y en la chaqueta, escribe el autor, “The last check I want to write is to the undertaker and it should bounce.”
+There is a book titled Die Broke and authored by Stephen Pollan and Mark Levine, and on the jacket, the author writes, “The last check I want to write is to the undertaker and it should bounce.”
 Another commentator on a social network forum made a similar remark: “When I die I want to my last checks to bounce.”
 And these opinions underlie this question: What is so bad about dying poor?
-Well, everything is wrong about dying poor and wretched!
+Godt, everything is wrong about dying poor and wretched!
 It compromises your future and old-age, and endangers the existence of your children and generations.

 If you’re still eager to die poor and wretched, the following are some of the things you need to do: